Manual Lymphatic Drainage (MLD)

 Absolute contraindications to Manual Lymphatic Drainage (MLD) are acute infectious, fever, serious circulatory problems such as thrombosis, congenital heart failure, major cardiac problems, hemorrhage, acute aneuresis, and malignant ailments, or un-diagnosed ‘lumps’.

-1. Fever, acute infection, early onset inflammatory disease.
+1. Fever, acute infection, early onset of inflammatory disease.
 You need to wait until the acute phase is over and the fever is broken.

 2. Circulatory system problems, especially thrombosis.
 If there is any risk of embolism of phlebitis, do not use LDM and see your physician immediately